Beaver Creek Field Seminar

 TRANSPORTATION: We use a stretch van and take no more than 10 passengers.
 Each van has comfortable seating, heat and air conditioning and tinted windows.

 PRICE: $125 per person includes transportation from the Center, water and Monument admission fee.
 Members and their guests receive a 15% discount.

-GROUP SIZE: We can schedule a field seminar with a minimum of 3 participants and maximum of 6.
-A private tour can be arranged with pick-up at your location when paying for six participants.
+GROUP SIZE: We can schedule a field seminar with a minimum of 2 participants and maximum of 10.
+A private tour can be arranged with pick-up at your location with a minimum of four participants.

 Additional information on the seminars, such as required clothing and supplies, can be found in the Details page.